skver0/tetel-vault/infoemeltangol/Information.md

 	- the contract and legal framework must be accepted for use
 - technical protection
 	- unauthorized copying, access prevention
-	- copy protection for CDs and DVDs (eg. SecuROM)
+	- copy protection for CDs and DVDs (e.g. SecuROM)